 Auditing of Classes

-Auditing is a privilege extended to matriculated full-time RISD students who wish to attend classes or other regular activities of a course, but not to receive grades or credit or to submit work to the instructor for criticism.
+Auditing is a privilege extended to matriculated degree-seeking RISD students who wish to attend classes or other regular activities of a course, but not to receive grades or credit or to submit work to the instructor for criticism.
 Non-degree seeking students, including students visiting or here on exchange, are not eligible to audit.

 In order to audit a course, instructor permission is required.
 Instructors will accept auditors only if class size and facilities permit.
 Registration for audit status is indicated by using the ‘Add’ form during the Add/Drop period only.
 Audit status must be specifically approved on the form by the instructor.